 The Dark Side Of Google

-Google Products and SEO Feb 15, 2006
+Google Products Feb 15, 2006

-Is there a true reason for concern?
-I think not, but reading other peoples paranoia is always entertaining.
+Is there a valid reason for concern?
+I think not, but reading other people’s paranoia is always entertaining.
 We all know search engines are “out to get webmasters”.
-They have nothing better to do than to think of new ways that will infringe on websites rankings or play hide and seek with site PageRank.
+They have nothing better to do than think of new ways to infringe on websites’ rankings or play hide and seek with a site’s PageRank.
+Google is at the forefront of the theorists’ attention.
+And it’s not very hard to see why.

 It’s Tough Being At The Top